patrickvando/interpreter/README.md

 # Oats Programming Language and Interpreter

 Oats is a procedural programming language that allows you to write simple programs to manipulate integers.
-The Oats Interpreter allows you to run these programs.

 `gcd.oats` is a good example of an Oats program:
 ```